Frequently Asked Questions

 A: While it is not required, background research on your experience, and initial contact with those groups and/or individuals who would be important in fulfilling it, is certainly encouraged.

-Q: Can I additionally fund my experience with my own money?
+Q: Can I additionally fund my experience with my own money or with award funds from other sources?

 A: Yes; however, the Givens Fellowship Advisory Committee will assess whether this is a necessary part of the budget, and the stipend itself should be only a small component of the budget overall.
 Additionally, stipends, etc., may only be offered to individuals external to BGSU.